Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Preliminaries

 \begin{proposition} Let $C$ be an arbitrary classical Clifford circuit.
 It can be efficiently generated using solely $X$, $Z$, and CNOT gates.
-Moreover, it's effect on the computational basis states can be entirely simulated using only $X$ and CNOT. \end{proposition} \begin{proof} Let us first consider what happens to a computational basis state by acted upon by $C$.
+Moreover, it's effect on the computational basis states can be entirely simulated using only $X$ and CNOT. \end{proposition} \begin{proof} Let us first consider what happens to a computational basis state when acted upon by $C$.
 Referencing \cref{eq:clifford_gen}, the $\gamma_{ij}$ must be $0$ for all $i$ and $j$, and we will essentially ignore $\alpha_{ij}$, $\beta_{ij}$, and $p_j$ for now leaving us with $\theta_{ij}$ and $q_{j}$.
-Let us now view the $\theta_{ij}$ as a $n \times n$ matrix $\Theta$ over $\mathbb{F}_2$.
-Since every member of $\Sp(2n, \mathbb{F}_2)$ is full rank, $\Theta$ must also be full rank.
-As an example, since the identity circuit is also a classical Clifford circuit, the resulting $\Theta$ is the $n \times n$ identity matrix.
-We note that a CNOT from qubit $i$ to qubit $j$ performs the rowsum operation of adding row $i$ to row $j$.
-Thus it is possible to efficiently construct a circuit with matching $\Theta$ using rowsum operations via CNOT gates.
+By \cref{lemma:theta_full_rank}, $\Theta$ must full rank.
+By \cref{lemma:theta_rowsum}, there exists a CNOT matrix that achieves the same $\Theta$ as well.
 To get a matching $q_j$, one can simply apply an X gate at the beginning of each qubit that has $q_j = 1$, since $XZX = -Z$, and the following CNOT gates will not itself introduce any negative phases.
 From here, we have already proved the \textit{moreover} statement.

 To prove the full result, we return to the $\alpha_{ij}$ and $\beta_{ij}$.
 We will show that there exists a single unique solution.
 Similar to $\Theta$ we will define the corresponding $n \times n$ matrices $A$ and $B$ for the $\alpha_{ij}$ and $\beta_{ij}$ respectively.
 Based on \cref{eq:symplectic_matrix}, to form a symplectic basis we find that $A^T \Theta = I$ and $A^T B = 0$, since $\gamma_{ij} = 0$.
 Clearly $A^T = \Theta^{-1}$, which is guaranteed to exist, and $B = 0$ since $A$ will also be full rank.
 To match the $p_j$ values we simply place $Z$ gates in front of the qubits where $p_j = 1$, similar to the $X$ gates for $q_j$. \end{proof}